oqolarte/oblong/content/project/imbentori.md

 1. 'tis time for the terrible accumulation of noise of handheld horns and "i slept for a year" quips.
 1. one of the quirks of lycanthropy is the ability to become a weirdwolf.
 1. there is penitence in consuming callow versions of oriental dumplings obtained from a dilapidated corner of nowhere.
+1. there settles at the pinnacle of existential hardship very little glory.

 {{< btt >}}